What to Know About the Evolving List of Long COVID Symptoms

 Postural Orthostatic Tachycardia Syndrome (POTS)

-Postural orthostatic tachycardia syndrome, also known as POTS, is a medical condition that impacts the autonomic nervous system, which regulates key functions, the sympathetic nervous system which handles the fight or flight response, and blood flow.
+Postural orthostatic tachycardia syndrome, also known as POTS, is a medical condition that impacts the autonomic nervous system, which regulates key functions, and the sympathetic nervous system which handles the fight or flight response, and blood flow.

 POTS symptoms are especially potent when standing up from a reclining position.
 Sitting or lying down can alleviate them.
 Different types of POTS exist, such as neuropathic POTS and low blood volume POTS.